using namespace std - lets your omit the std:: prefix

 Embedding one object (Vec) inside another (Basis) is called composition.

-A basis is composed of 2 Vecs.
+A Basis is composed of 2 Vecs.
 They are part of a Basis, and that is the only purpose of those Vecs.

 Relationship: a Basis “owns a” Vec (in fact, it owns 2 of them).